Saxenda

 Was this article useful?

-Saxenda can start to work quickly, which means you might feel fuller or like you want to eat less after only a short time of using the injections.
-Studies have shown using Saxenda can lead to weight loss in as little as four weeks, but that doesn’t mean everyone will see changes as quickly as that.
+Liraglutide can start to work quickly, which means you might feel fuller or like you want to eat less after only a short time of using your injection.
+Studies have shown using liraglutide can lead to weight loss in as little as four weeks, but that doesn’t mean everyone will see changes as quickly as that.
 It will usually take longer before you see your weight start to consistently come down.
 It’s usually prescribed for 12 weeks, and if you’ve not seen any significant changes to your weight during this time (by this point, it’s typical to have lost around 5% of your initial body weight), a clinician might recommend another type of treatment.

-Saxenda has the potential to offer numerous benefits beyond weight loss.
-If you’re obese, or have a BMI of 27 or higher and have an existing health condition that means you fit the criteria for starting Saxenda, it can help improve your overall health and might reduce your risk of heart disease and diabetes.
+Liraglutide has the potential to offer numerous benefits beyond weight loss.
+If you have obesity, or a BMI of 27 or higher alongside a weight-related health condition like high blood pressure or diabetes, it can help improve your overall health and might reduce your risk of heart disease and other conditions.
 In a study of patients with type 2 diabetes who used liraglutide for 12 months, it was shown to have a positive effect on their blood pressure control as well as their blood glucose.

 One effect of Liraglutide is to reduce the amount of glucose your body produces, which can support glycemic control.
 Glycemic control is how your body manages blood sugar in order to keep it in the healthy range.
 Type 2 diabetes can develop slowly; if you’ve had your blood sugar levels checked and been told you’re prediabetic, it can serve as a warning that your blood sugar is poorly managed.

-Although Saxenda isn’t licensed for diabetes management, it can help bring your blood sugar back into balance.
-If you’re prediabetic, Saxenda can help you achieve this along with other diabetes medications and lifestyle changes.
+Although weight loss injections like Nevolat and Biolide aren’t licensed for diabetes management, they can still help to bring your blood sugar back into balance.
+If you’re prediabetic, liraglutide can help you achieve this along with other diabetes medications and lifestyle changes.

 How long you use any weight loss treatment usually comes down to you, and the target weight you’re trying to reach.
 Weight loss is a personal journey, and doesn’t always follow a linear path.